Contedigital/Bayesian_Explainable_AI/README.md

 have led to these models being considered black boxes.
 For that reason, various explanation methods have been proposed to uncover what features influence the predictions of DNNs.
-Bayesian Deep Neural Networks (BNNs) infer the en- tire posterior distribution of the weights, meaning that uncer- tainty about predictions is inherent.
-In this code we in- vestigate how a Bayesian approach can improve the calibra- tion and explainability of modern DNNs.
+Bayesian Deep Neural Networks (BNNs) infer the entire posterior distribution of the weights, meaning that uncertainty about predictions is inherent.
+In this code we investigate how a Bayesian approach can improve the calibration and explainability of modern DNNs.
 We implemented and trained a Convolutional Neural Network (CNN) on the MURA dataset to perform a classification task and found that the Bayesian framework resulted in a significant reduction